sfigg/commercialization-public/design/device-experiences/sensors-power-management-for-modern-standby-platforms.md

 ## Third-party sensor driver

-If the sensor hardware is managed by a third-party sensor driver that implements the ISensorDriver interface, the third-party sensor driver is responsible for creating and coordinating all power management.
+If the sensor hardware is managed by a third-party sensor driver that implements the SENSOR_CONTROLLER_CONFIG callbacks, the third-party sensor driver is responsible for creating and coordinating all power management.
 The requirements of the third-party sensor driver for power management are a function of the standby power consumption of the sensor hardware.

 If the sensor hardware has a standby power consumption of less than one milliwatt for all controlled sensor hardware, the sensor driver should automatically switch the device to the standby mode when the sensors (or all sensors on the microcontroller) are no longer in use.
 Shortly after entry to modern standby, Windows automatically stops the use of all sensors by disabling the operating system's use of sensors (for example, ambient light and rotation) and by suspending applications.
 The sensor driver should aggregate the state of all controlled sensor hardware and switch this hardware to the standby device power mode when all sensors are no longer in use.